-Media reports a recent media report, attributed rapid rise in the number of certain type surgeries being done at various hospitals , to the fact that some of these surgeries are been done for economic reasons only.
+Media reports a recent media report attributed rapid rise in the number of certain type surgeries being done at various hospitals, to the fact that some of these surgeries are been done for economic reasons only.
 The patient may not have actually needed one.
-Among the many surgical procedure, the cataract was reported to be the commonest.
+Among the many surgical procedures, the cataract was reported to be the commonest.

-Targets to meet: News report say that in corporate hospitals, the doctors are pressurized to perform more surgeries to increase the corporate profits as surgeries offer greater financial return in shorter time.
-Consequently some of the patients are advised to undergo cataract surgery in spite of the fact the patient can manage without it.
+Targets to meet: News report says that in corporate hospitals, the doctors are pressurized to perform more surgeries to increase the corporate profits as surgeries offer a greater financial return in a shorter time.
+Consequently, some of the patients are advised to undergo cataract surgery in spite of the fact the patient can manage without it.
 It further suggested that those who are advised to undergo surgery should better have a second opinion, which is very much concerning.
-Similar concern are also been reported from advanced counties as well.
+Similar concerns are also been reported from advanced counties as well.

-The Optometric-Ophthalmic Kickback Scheme: Dr Robert P. Gervais reported the arrangement of kick back system practiced in US, in which patients are predominantly operated to make money, by ophthalmologist in cooperation with optometrist.
-It is surprising that it is practiced in a country like US where documentation and other regulations are so diligent followed.
+The Optometric-Ophthalmic Kickback Scheme: Dr. Robert P. Gervais reported the arrangement of kickback systems practiced in the US, in which patients are predominantly operated to make money, by ophthalmologists in cooperation with an optometrist.
+It is surprising that it is practiced in a country like the US where documentation and other regulations are so diligent followed.
 The scenario could be much worse in India where it is difficult to enforce government regulations.

-Conclusion: Though the actual figures may actually be debated as what percentage of doctors are indulging in these kind of practices but these reports certainly points to the maligning of reputation of whole profession.
+Conclusion: Though the actual figures may actually be debated as what percentage of doctors are indulging in this kind of practice these reports certainly point to the maligning of the reputation of the whole profession.
 These will only add to stricter government regulation and legal scrutiny of clinical practice and practitioners.